abhishekcode-01/Studio_landing_page/README.md

-Memory updated
-Here's a guide on how to write a clear and engaging description for your HTML and CSS project:

 Project Overview: Describe the project's purpose and what it aims to achieve.
 For example:

 "This project is a responsive webpage design showcasing a personal portfolio.
 It demonstrates clean, modern design principles and uses HTML and CSS for structure and styling."